Kévin Barré

-Kévin Barré (born January 25, 1990 in Cholet, Maine-et-Loire) is a French footballer who plays as a defender.
+Kévin Barré (born January 25, 1990, in Cholet, Maine-et-Loire) is a former French footballer who plays as a defender.

 Football career

 Barré began in the Nantes youth clubs when he was 13 years old, then signed a three-year professional contract after he graduated.
 Due to injuries, he only played for one season.
 In 2011, he was picked up by Vannes for development with their reserve team.
 For two years, he played for and captained Fontenay.
 At this time, he was working on a personal project that would wind up being the opening of a Baby Time franchise in Nantes.
 His agency Baby Time connects parents to caregivers that suit their needs.
 He wanted to study early childhood prior to his football career and returned to this interest when sports were no longer viable in the long term.
 In 2014, signed to play with USSA Vertou.

 Personal life

 Barré has a certificate in interior design.